Ramiz8Work/laravelstarterkit/README.md

 The admin panel starter template can be accessed by login in your browser.
 It includes a dashboard, user management pages, and a responsive design.
 You can customize and extend the admin panel to suit your project's needs.

+### Progressive Web App (PWA)

+A Progressive Web App (PWA) is a modern web application that combines the best of both web and mobile app experiences.
+PWAs are designed to work seamlessly across various devices and platforms, providing users with fast loading times, offline access, and an engaging, app-like interface.
+By leveraging service workers and web app manifests, PWAs deliver enhanced performance, reliable functionality, and the ability to be added to the user's home screen.
+Embrace the future of web development by incorporating PWA features into your web application.

 ## License